inform-us/requirements_specifications/informus/rules/Patient Wellness Rules_NEWS2.md

-# DRAFT of beginning of  Rules for Patient Wellness Question (Martha's Rule)
+# DRAFT of beginning of  Rules for Patient Wellness Question (Martha's Rule) linked to NEWS2

 ## EPIC